Ensemble learning for Physics Informed Neural Networks: a Gradient Boosting approach: Numerical Experiments

 In this example, we investigate the solution of a time-dependent nonlinear reaction-diffusion equation.
 As demonstrated in \cite{krishnapriyan2021characterizing}, conventional PINNs have been shown to be inadequate in accurately learning the solution of such equations.

 Let $ \Om=(0,2\pi) $.
 The model problem is

 with periodic boundary conditions, where

 In order to impose an exact periodic boundary condition, we use $(\sin(x), \cos(x))$ as the spatial input instead of $x$, while maintaining the temporal input unchanged.
 This eliminates the need for boundary loss.
-Additionally, we include an additional loss term for the initial condition in the loss function, equation \eqref{loss}.
-The neural network architecture utilized for this problem is $(2, 200, 200, 200, 1)$, $(2, 100, 100, 100, 1)$, $(2, 100, 100, 1)$.
-The weights for the PDE residual and initial condition loss are set to $ 1 $ and $ 1,000 $, respectively.
-The batch sizes for the PDE residual and initial condition loss are $ 20,000 $ and $ 1,000 $, respectively.
-We present our results in Figure \ref{fig:exp3_reaction}.
-The relative $l^2$ error is $ 0.58\% $.
-As shown in \cite{krishnapriyan2021characterizing}, the relative error for traditional PINNs with $\rho=\nu=5$ is $ 50\% $.
-A comparison between the exact solution and the PINNs' prediction can also be found in the figure.
+For this problem, we employ neural network architectures in the following sequential order: $(2, 200, 200, 200, 1)$, $(2, 100, 100, 100, 1)$, $(2, 100, 100, 1)$.
+The relative $l^2$ error of GB PINNs is $ 0.58\% $, while the error reported in \cite{krishnapriyan2021characterizing} is about $ 50\% $.
+More detail can be found in \ref{apdx_2d_time}.

-In the aforementioned study, Krishnapriyan {\em et. al.} \cite{krishnapriyan2021characterizing} proposed a sequence-to-sequence learning approach to address this problem, achieving a relative $l^2$ error of $ 2.36\% $ for $\rho=\nu=5$.
-The method required training the neural network for $20$ steps.
-In contrast, our approach, which was implemented with $\nu=10$ and $\rho=6$, a more challenging scenario, required training only three networks.
-Despite this, our method achieved an error rate that was approximately four times lower than that of the previous study.
-This represents a significant improvement.
+To conclude this section, we further elaborate on the comparative analysis of our proposed method against various other variants of PINNs, as detailed in Section \ref{apdx_compare}.